blynkkk/docs/platform-overview/products-and-services/products.md

 ## Blynk.Cloud

 **Blynk.Cloud** is a server infrastructure – heart of Blynk IoT platform.
 Cloud is responsible for binding all the platform components together.

+Blynk also offers an on premise solutions for its clients.
+See the offerings and prices [here](https://blynk.io/pricing).